-NOTE: Use Transfer files to copy files between the device (internal memory or microSD card) and the host computer.
+NOTE: Use Transfer files to copy files between the device (internal memory) and the host computer.

-- 1. Connect a USB cable to the device or place the device into a USB cradle. - 2.
-Pull down the Notification panel and touch USB charging this device.
-By default, Charge this device is selected.
+- 1. Place the device into a USB cradle or into the USB snap on cup. - Pull down the Notification panel and touch USB charging this device.By default, Charge this device is selected.

-Figure 105 Use USB to Dialog Box
+Figure 84 Use USB to Dialog Box